-- S = the September month-end PIRA Energy Group average monthly forecast for No. 6 fuel prices at New York Harbour for the following January to December - T = Hydro's average fuel contract premium or (discount) (\$US/bbl) for the following January to December - U =the monthly average of the Cdn / US Bank of Canada Exchange Rate for the month of September - V = average Test Year Cost of Service cost of No. 6 Fuel (\$Can /bbl.) - W = the number of barrels of No. 6 fuel forecast to be consumed at the Holyrood Generating Station for the Test Year.
+- S = the September month-end PIRA Energy Group average monthly forecast for No. 6 fuel prices at New York Harbour for the following January to December - T = Hydro's average fuel contract premium or (discount) (\$US/bbl) for the following January to December - U = the monthly average of the \$Cdn / \$US Bank of Canada Exchange Rate for the month of September - V = average Test Year Cost of Service cost of No. 6 Fuel (\$Can /bbl.) - W = the number of barrels of No. 6 fuel forecast to be consumed at the Holyrood Generating Station for the Test Year for the Test Year, or an alternate forecast number of barrels as approved by the Board.

-The industrial customer allocation of the forecast fuel price change will be based on 12 months-to-date kWh as of the end of September and is the ratio of Industrial Firm invoiced energy to the total of: Utility Firm and Firmed-Up Secondary invoiced energy, Industrial Firm invoiced energy, and Rural Island Interconnected bulk transmission energy.
+The industrial customer allocation of the forecast fuel price change will be based on 12 monthsto-date kWh as of the end of September and is the ratio of Industrial Firm invoiced energy to the total of: Utility Firm and Firmed-Up Secondary invoiced energy, Industrial Firm invoiced energy, and Rural Island Interconnected bulk transmission energy.